 Kathleen Dennis, Clinical Issues Committee Chair, has a master’s degree in Counseling with an emphasis on Addiction Counseling.
 She is a Licensed Professional Counselor (LPC) and a Licensed Clinical Alcohol and Drug Counselor (LCADC) and has worked in the field of substance abuse and disorders for 25 years, primarily serving underserved and indigent clients.
 Dennis has worked in numerous levels of care, including outpatient, intensive outpatient, short and long term residential, and detox, as both a primary counselor and clinical supervisor.
 Dennis works from the perspective that strengthening counselors’ skills results in better client care, and ultimately an improved system of care.
 Dennis is credentialed as an Approved Clinical Supervisor (ACS) and a Certified Clinical Supervisor (CCS).
 Currently working in private practice, Dennis provides individual counseling and supervision services.
 She holds designations as a Master’s Addiction Counselor (MAC), a Substance Abuse Professional (SAP), and is a Certified Grief Educator. nnjclinicalissues@gmail.com

-Ruth Jean-Marie, MBA/PA, LCADC, CCS, is a proven leader with over 20 years of experience in the Human Services field.
+Ruth Jean-Marie, MBA/PA, LCADC, CCS, Membership Chair, is a proven leader with over 20 years of experience in the Human Services field.
 She currently serves as the Chief Administrator Officer at Avatar where she provides administrative oversight of the facility, ensuring efficient and effective operations while meeting business goals.
 Her motivation in life, under her leadership, is to see lives restored.

 She lives by this quote by the late Maya Angelo: “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.” nnjmembership1@gmail.com